artatumgit/ipfs_app/README.md

 # ipfs_app
-This is an express app that receives json files and pins them to IPFS.
+This is an express app that receives files and pins them to IPFS.